Stormy Daniels asked how she ‘speaks to the dead’ by Michael Avenatti

 “From time to time you pull up in front of the house in an Uber and you talk to the house?” he asked.

 Ms Daniels said “It’s a TV show.”
+Mr Avenatti: “So you’re making it up?”
+“No,” she replied.

 Ms Daniels was asked again about a talking doll that appears on Spooky Babes called Susan, that Ms Daniels claims calls her “Mommy”.